 Minor Music at the End of the WorldWritten by Saidiya HartmanDirected by Sarah Benson

-Minor Music at the End of the WorldWritten by Saidiya HartmanDirected by Sarah Benson5 7 May 2025
+Minor Music at the End of the WorldWritten by Saidiya HartmanDirected by Sarah Benson5 7 May 2025, Teatro Goldoni Venice (TICKETS SOON ON SALE)

 FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA